webtrees/webtrees.github.io/faq/urls.md

 Pretty URLs look like: `https://example.com/tree/demo`.

-To enable "pretty URLs", you need two things.
+To enable “pretty URLs”, you need two things.

 Firstly, you must configure your web-server to accept pretty URLs, and forward them to webtrees.
 The exact configuration will be